EdwardX29/MusicMeta_DataAnalysis/README.md

 ### **Billboard Data Collection**

 For my original research, I began by collecting the most popular songs from the years 2000 to 2020.
 For this task, I utilized the Billboard Top 100’s weekly song rankings for each week from 2000 to 2020.
-To accomplish this, I used [billboard.py]() to scrape all of the songs between the two decades 2000-2010 and 2010-2020.
-I saved all of the songs into a text file (.json file) and removed any repeating songs.
-In order to collect data on the songs, I leveraged open source REST APIs--Spotify API (for musical insights) and Genius API (for lyrics).
+To accomplish this, I used [billboard.py](https://github.com/guoguo12/billboard-charts) to scrape all of the songs between the two decades 2000-2010 and 2010-2020.

+I saved all of the songs into json files and removed any repeating songs.
+In order to collect data on the songs, I had to ensure that I could write specific API queries.
+Thus, I organized each song into a list of JSON dictionaries where each song is a dictionary with keys representing song name, artist, and feature artist.

+Next, I mvoed on to leveraging open source REST APIs, Spotify API (for musical insights) and Genius API (for lyrics), with my organized list of popular songs.

+> The final organized data can be found [here](https://github.com/EdwardX29/MusicMeta_DataAnalysis/tree/main/Billboard/Data)
+> The data collection and data preprocessing scripts can be found [here](https://github.com/EdwardX29/MusicMeta_DataAnalysis/tree/main/Billboard/Data)

 ### **Spotify Data Collection**